NoviceLive/pat/readme.md

 where symbols in each position are mutually unique, often with a big radix.

+It can be created by taking the needed count of characters from the [Cartesian product] of chosen character sets.

-## Comparison Of Different Radices / Profiles
+## Comparison Of Different Radices

 Suppose that we have a limited set of characters, e.g. alphanumeric ones, in which there are 62 characters available.